 Learn More About Your Energy Bill

-• PJM is a powerful private corporation run by a board that includes the utilities they regulate.
-They’re responsible for operating the electrical grid for 65 million people across all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Washington, D.C.
+• PJM is a powerful private corporation, run by a board, that controls the electrical grid for 65 million people across all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Washington, D.C.

-PJM controls how power is produced, transmitted to utility companies, and distributed to homes and businesses in those states.
-It’s also PJM’s job to improve economic efficiency and reliability, and to provide their service without discrimination.
+PJM controls how power is produced, transmitted to utility companies, and distributed to homes and businesses in those 13 states.
+It’s also PJM’s job to improve economic efficiency and reliability, and to provide its service without discrimination.
 PJM is overseen by the Federal Energy Regulatory Commission (FERC).

-• Every year, PJM holds an auction meant to ensure it has enough capacity to meet predicted energy demand three years in the future.
-These auctions are designed to favor fossil fuel companies in large part because PJM’s board includes people with ties to the fossil fuel industry.
-This approach keeps prices artificially inflated, ultimately hurting all consumers.
+• Every year, PJM holds an auction meant to ensure it has enough capacity to meet predicted energy demand three years in the future, particularly during peak demand, such as hot summer afternoons when air conditioners are constantly running.
+These auctions have favored the production and delivery of more expensive energy sources.
+Their actions increase utility profits by keeping prices artificially inflated, ultimately hurting all consumers..

-PJM’s July 2024 capacity auction saw its cost for ensuring reliability shoot up from $2.2 billion in 2023 to $14.7 billion.
+Starting June 1, 2025, experts estimate that electric bills will increase by 10% to 20% across PJM states due to the results of the July 2024 capacity auction, which saw its cost for ensuring reliability shoot up from $2.2 billion in 2023 to $14.7 billion.
 These record-breaking prices are an 800% increase over the prior year, hitting middle- and low-income families the hardest and highlighting the urgent need for reform.

-• Your bill is rising because PJM and large fossil fuel companies and utilities have rigged the system for their own benefit at your expense.
+• Your bill is rising because PJM and local utilities have favored more expensive electricity sources for their benefit at your expense.

 They have primarily done this in two ways: